ciaracarey/docs-1/docs/deployments/aws/ecs-update-service/index.md

 Add the `Update Amazon ECS Service` step to the project, and provide it a name.

-As the step is using a deployment target a target role will also need to be specified.
+As the step is using a deployment target, a target role will also need to be specified.
 The role will be used to determine which ECS cluster to deploy to.
 Use the same role that you applied to your deployment target in Step 2.